What is Court Supervision and how does it work?

 I am eligible to participate in the Traffic Safety Program.
 What do I do now?

-Complete the registration form you received via mail and pay your fees to the Circuit Clerk’s office in the county you received your ticket.
-The Circuit Clerk’s office will process your registration and payment and then your information is forwarded to the Traffic Safety Program.
-Once received, the Traffic Safety Program will notify you of your instructor-led class assignment by mail or by email if you are taking the online program.
-This process may take a week.
+Complete the registration form you received via mail (or download from below) and pay your fees to the Circuit Clerk’s office in the county you were ticketed.
+The Circuit Clerk’s office will process your registration and payment and then forward your registration to Parkland College.
+Once your registration is processed by the Court, Parkland College will email you access instructions about the self-paced program.

 Where are classes held for the Traffic Safety Program?